 Those who tell you differently are dead wrong and need to visit reality soon.

-Yes.
-But it doesn’t happen like any of the would-be gurus or “experts” tell you it does.
-They are dead wrong and don’t want to know differently because they “believe” they are right…but because of this destructive belief, many go broke, suffer or die.
+Saving a crazy world is simply necessary.
+Next, “change” doesn’t happen like any of the would-be gurus or “experts” tell you it does.
+They are dead wrong and don’t want to know differently because they “believe” they are right.
+Sadly these random Influencers wreak havoc in the world.
+Because so many people listen to the stupidest Influencers bad things start to happen to idea followers.
+Many go broke, suffer or die.
 Here’s how you will be different.

 I am a millionaire.